joshwlivingston/advanced-r/README.md

 <br>

-Since there is no `print` method defined for integer`,`print.default\` will be used and no attributes printed.
+Since there is no `print` method defined for “integer”, `print.default()` will be used and no attributes printed.

 If we wanted the attribute `comment` to be printed with the output, we would have to create an S3 class with and attribute `comment` and define